The most popular Halloween costumes by year may surprise you!

 1966: Barbie

 Barbie was introduced to the world in 1959, and at the time, little girls loved dressing up and dressing up as Barbie Millicent Roberts (“Barbie”).
 In 1966, Barbie was still rocking the glamour of the 1950s (though she also made history by going to the moon in 1965, four years before Neil Armstrong), and so too were those dressing up as the uber-popular doll on Halloween.
-What did Barbie look like the year you were born?
-We have the answer!
+So, we’re not surprised that Google Frightgeist deems Barbie the most popular Halloween costume of 2024!

 1967: Morticia Addams

 Years after the Addams Family first appeared in Charles Addams’ 1938 New Yorker cartoon, the television series The Addams Family debuted on ABC and cemented itself as an American classic.
-Sure, Gomez and his Frankenstein-like butler, Lurch, were obvious costume choices, but sultry mom Morticia and death-obsessed daughter Wednesday really broke through as trendy costume choices and remain popular even today.
+Sure, Gomez and his Frankenstein-like butler Lurch were obvious costume choices, but sultry mom Morticia and death-obsessed daughter Wednesday really broke through as trendy costume choices and remain popular even today.
 Snap, snap.
-To deck your halls in true Addams Family style, check out these spooky Halloween decorations you can only buy at Target.

 1968: Rosemary Woodhouse